This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosurehere.

 Lead by example and let your kids see you enjoying a variety of vegetables.

-Be patient and keep offering new vegetables even if your kids don’t seem interested at first.
+Be patient and keep offering new vegetables even if your kids don’t initially seem interested at first.
 With time and exposure, they may just come around.

 Hidden veggie recipes are a great way to sneak extra nutrients into your family’s diet.